PaulVaucelle/FlyingTop/README.md

 The analysis code is available and can run on MiniAOD data tier.
 For people @IPHC that want access to the code:

 For Run 3 Analyses, we are currently ousing the release 14_0_20 at the time of writing this readme.
 The analysis code is available for Run 2 : 10_6_30 (10_6_30 is the default branch) and Run 3 : 14_0_20
 From the latest update, 2024 MC and data needs t obe processed trough >= CMSSW_15_0_2.
-The framework was tested under the release CMSSW_15_0_2 and complied perfectly.
+The framework was tested under the release CMSSW_15_0_2 and compiled perfectly.

 create repository :